-

 Maps Service in China

 The Apple Maps product in China uses the AutoNavi Maps Service.
-You do not have to sign in with your Apple ID to use the Maps app in China, and your activity is associated with a series of random and rotating identifiers that are not tied to your Apple ID.
+You do not have to sign in with your Apple Account to use the Maps app in China, and your activity is associated with a series of random and rotating identifiers that are not tied to your Apple Account.
 Apple works with AutoNavi to apply privacy-preserving techniques to obscure your location so that none of the collected information identifies you personally.

 The License Plate Restrictions feature in China informs you of existing road network restrictions offering alternate routing options based on your license plate.
 Maps, working with AutoNavi, finds routes that avoid restricted areas based on your license plate.
-Only information about which restrictions apply to your license plate is shared when you request a route so neither Apple nor AutoNavi can see your actual license plate, and none of this information is tied to your Apple ID.
+Only information about which restrictions apply to your license plate is shared when you request a route so neither Apple nor AutoNavi can see your actual license plate, and none of this information is tied to your Apple Account.

-Data Use and Sharing with Third Parties
+Sharing with Third Parties

 Apple shares movement data, POI data, and aggregated user analytics with our partners.
 However, data is shared only if certain minimum thresholds are met, in order to prevent these partners from correlating this information back to any specific Maps user.